wpexpertsio/new-user-approve/readme.txt

 = Translations =
 The plugin has been prepared to be translated.
 If you want to help to translate the plugin to your language, please have a look at the localization/new-user-approve.pot file which contains all defintions and may be used with a gettext editor like Poedit (Windows).
+More information can be found on the <a href="http://codex.wordpress.org/Translating_WordPress">Codex</a>

 * Belarusian translation by <a href="http://www.fatcow.com/">Fat Cow</a>
 * Danish translation by <a href="http://wordpress.org/support/profile/2874976">GeorgWP</a>